tacf/tacf.github.io/content/posts/package-management-with-oci/index.md

 Docker quickly became the most frictionless way of running non-OS-level virtualization.
 While Docker didn't invent containers, it significantly advanced their development.
 Containerization began with simple tools like `chroot`, `jail`, and `cgroups`, which were later combined into LXC, creating a powerful virtualization tool that initiated a new way of running software.

-Half way through this revolution (around 2015), Docker and several other companies started working on standards for all of these underlying paradigms.
-From the way we package container, to the way we run them.
-The Open Container Initiative was formed and from it the OCI Specifications were born.
+Halfway through this revolution (around 2015), Docker and several other companies started working on standards for all of these underlying paradigms.
+From the way we package containers to the way we run them.
+The Open Container Initiative was formed and from it the *OCI Specifications* were born.

 For a deeper dive into this topic, refer to the referenced articles.

 # Open Container Initiative (OCI)

-As the story tells us, OCI was born from the need of standards for container technologies.
-This meant that instead of having a "single" highly opinionated tool to create and run containers there was now a standard that other project could follow, to implement they're own container tools, and still allow interoperability and reusability to the users of such tools.
-One example is `runc`, which replaced `libcontainer` as the container runtime for `docker` (later wrapped around in `containerd` w which from v1.22 and on, is the default container engine for Kubernetes). `runc` was launch at the same time as the OCI and was already built around the idea of creating a standard for container runtime.
+As the story tells us, OCI was born from the need for standards for container technologies.
+This meant that instead of having a "single" highly opinionated tool to create and run containers there was now a standard that other projects could follow, to implement they're own container tools, and still allow interoperability and reusability to the users of such tools.
+One example is `runc`, which replaced `libcontainer` as the container runtime for `docker` (later wrapped around in `containerd` which, from v1.22 and on, is the default container engine for Kubernetes). `runc` was launch at the same time as the OCI and was already built around the idea of creating a standard for container runtimes.
 # What does OCI Spec has to do with Package Management?

-Containers, like any other software, need to be distributed.
-OCI, aiming for standards in creation and runtime, also developed a standard for packaging and distributing container _images_, known as the _OCI Image Format Spec_.
-Initially focused on container images, this specification led to the development of a broader one: the _OCI Distribution Spec_.
+Containers, like any other software, need to be distributed. *OCI*, aiming for standards in creation and runtime, also developed a standard for packaging and distributing container *images*, known as the *OCI Image Format Spec*.
+Initially focused on container images, this specification led to the development of a broader one: the *OCI Distribution Spec*.
 This broader spec uses the lessons and techniques developed for container images to facilitate generic content packaging and distribution.

 In short, both *OCI Image Format Spec* and *OCI Distribution Spec* define a standard for a package manager that has a set of useful and interesting features like
 - Custom metadata